-Level of Deficiency: Level 1: N/A Level 2: N/A Level 3: You see any carbon residue, melted breakers, or arcing scars.
+Level 3: You see any carbon residue, melted breakers, or arcing scars.

 Evidence of Leaks/Corrosion (Electrical System - Unit)

 Deficiency: You see liquid stains, rust marks, or other signs of corrosion on electrical enclosures or hardware.

 Note: Do not consider surface rust a deficiency if it does not affect the condition of the electrical enclosure.